-The Geography Department does not have study weeks, however visiting students, Liberal Arts students, or those taking electives outside Geography, may find that other departments do have reading weeks/ study weeks.
+The Geography Department does not have study weeks (sometimes called 'reading weeks'), however visiting students, Liberal Arts students, or those taking electives outside Geography, may find that other departments do have reading weeks/ study weeks.
 Such students should still attend all Geography lectures and seminars during any study weeks in other Departments.